Welcome to your Acting for Stage and Screen course

 To inspire the next generation of actor-practitioners for stage and screen by building your creative and reflective capabilities.
 Allowing you to establish your own practice, in a positive and inclusive environment, and giving you the freedom to pursue your goals across the creative industries upon graduation.

-You will explore a variety of traditional and contemporary acting and theatre making methodologies and explore and test these out in workshop environments.
-You will be supported by your year tutor, academic mentor and a mixture of permanent staff and guest practitioners from industry.
+You will explore a variety of traditional and contemporary acting and theatre making methodologies and explore and test these out in workshop environments and productions.
+You will be supported by your course team, academic mentor and guest creative industry practitioners.
 You will learn how to act for camera and be cast and perform in a short film directed by Film and Media students.
-Specialist industry experts will also introduce you to key filmaking skills including shooting, editing, motion capture, content creation, Q lab, sound, lighting etc.
+Specialist industry experts will also introduce you to key filmmaking skills including shooting, editing, motion capture, content creation, Q lab, sound, lighting etc.

 Starting university can be daunting, so we want to help you prepare in advance and know what to expect.

-The course team can’t wait to meet you and begin what will be one of the most memorable experiences of your life.
+The course team are excited to work with you on your learning journey at the start of what will be one of the most memorable experiences of your life.
 We want to make things as smooth as possible so to help you prepare for your exciting new course at university, please carefully read the information below.

 Course delivery

-You’ll have a class/session sizes of 15 for practical work, which allows for personalised learning.
-These will be experiential in approach, working in a studio on skills and techniques that you can apply to projects at a later stage.
+You’ll have a class/session sizes of approximately 15, which allows for personalised learning.
+These will be experiential in approach, working in our performance studios on skills and techniques that you can apply to projects at a later stage.

-Film, Media and Theatre contextual work will be with the full cohort.
-These are undertaken as ‘mixed-mode’ teaching- some information imparting, then into discussions, practical activities and other approaches.
+Film, Media and Theatre contextual work will be undertaken as ‘mixed-mode’ teaching- some information imparting, then into discussions, practical activities and other approaches.

 Semester one activities